In this guide we’ll take a look at the best low cost garden shed heaters.

-Whether you use your shed as a home office, just like to pop in there to warm up after a cold morning’s gardening, or simply want to ensure plants, tools and paint don’t freeze, there are plenty of low-cost options to keep off the chill.
+Whether you use your shed as a home office, just like to pop in there to warm up after a cold morning’s gardening, or simply want to ensure plants, tools and paint don’t freeze, there are plenty of low cost garden shed heaters keep off the chill.

-There is a range of options available for heating cols spots in your home such as sheds, garages, workshops, conservatories and greenhouses.
+There is a range of low cost garden shed heaters available for heating cold spots in your home such as sheds, garages, workshops, conservatories and greenhouses.
 The main ways to heat these spaces are with electric radiators, fan heaters, halogen heaters, tubular heaters or paraffin heaters.
 Many of these are very efficient and don’t cost too much to run.
 And the paraffin heaters allow you to heat a shed or greenhouse to keep it above freezing even if you don’t have an electricity supply to the building.

 If you are worried about the cost of heating an outbuilding, then you’ll be pleased to know that there are many cost-effective options available that take only pennies to run.
 Of course, for best results, you should also consider insulating your shed or outbuilding if you haven’t done so already.
 This will keep the precious heat in and keep your shed toasty without costing the earth.